saravanan81java/blind-auction-system/README.md

 5) validateUserToken:

     - Calls the User Service to validate user tokens by role type (buyer or seller).
     - Throws an error if the token is invalid or the validation service fails.

+# Auctions Endpoints
+    - /auctions/register: Creates a new auction with a seller’s token and minimum bid requirement.
+    - /auctions/list: Lists all open auctions.
+    - /auctions/{auctionId}/bid: Places a bid on an auction if the bid meets the minimum amount and the auction is open.
+    - /auctions/{auctionId}/close: Closes the auction and returns the winning bid, if any.
+The first highest bid in descending order is considered the winner.

 Notes
     - The RestTemplate in validateUserToken simulates a call to the UserService to verify tokens.